lmohammadina/tp2/README.md

 cd vagrant
 vagant up
 # Check that the VM are up
-# Check that you can login using ssh (ssh vagrant@192.168.56.141 # password: vagrant)
+# Check that you can login using ssh
 ```

 Run the playbook